morandd/aframe-heatmap3d/README.md

 If you specify just one of `height` or `width`, the other will be calculated based on the aspect ratio of the `src` image.
 The default height is 1.
 You can also specify both height and width to force a certain size.
 The map is always vertically 1 AFrame unit high, so adjust the entity's "scale" Y axis attribute to adjust the height.

+You can exlcude zero values in the data by using `ignoreZeroValues`, however if you do this you must use `scaleOpacity:true`, since the way the component hides these pixels is by setting them to 0% opacity.
+You can still set `opacityMin:1` to if you'd like all the >0 values to be displayed without any opacity.

 ### Color Palettes ###
 There are a few built-in palettes:
   `greypurple`, `aquablues`, `reds`, `redblue`, `grass`, `greens`, and `autumn`.
 These are taken from [ColorBrewer](http://colorbrewer2.org).
 You can also specify a palette as a JSON array, as shown in the example.
 To make a mono-colored surface, supply palette with a single entry, e.g `"...;  palette: ['#ff0000']; ..."`

 ### Particle mode ###